Graylog2/documentation/pages/alerts.rst

       * ``condition_repeat_notification`` repeat notification of the script Send Alert Data Through STDIN
     Sends JSON alert data through standard in.
 You can use a JSON parser in your script. :

-.. important:: TODO: Update documentation for new notification system

 Script Alert Notification success is determined by its exit value; success equals zero.